myaaghubi/f3-migrations/README.md

 ## Operation and basic usage

-The plugin provides a simple web interface, consists of 3 routes that will auto add to your app:
+The plugin provides a simple web interface, consists of 4 routes that will auto add to your app:

 * `GET /migrations` displays the web interface
 * `GET /migrations/@action` triggers an action
 * `GET /migrations/@action/@target` specific target version for the action
+* `GET /migrations/theme/@type/@file` to retrive css/js files if you have stored the UI dir in non-web-accessible path

 Also, it will create a table in your database named `migrations` to handle migrations.

 ### Instantiate

 Instantiate the `Migrations` class before `f3->run()`.
 The plugin works if `DEBUG>=3`, otherwise, it goes disable because of security issues and to get no resource usage.
-Also to work with `Migrations` you need an active SQL connection:
+To work with `Migrations` you need an active SQL connection:

 ```php
 // require('vendor/autoload.php');